How does insurance work when buying a used car?

 Are used cars cheaper to insure?

-You will need at least the state minimum for your used car.
-If you are financing the vehicle, the lender will almost always require comprehensive and collision in addition to the state minimum.
+All drivers must carry at least their state's minimum liability coverage.
+If you are financing the vehicle, the lender will require comprehensive and collision insurance in addition to the state minimum.
+Once the loan is paid off, you can evaluate whether to drop comprehensive and collision based on the car's current market value.